emax-77/Cycling-Club/README.md

 The aim of the project is to create an application for management of club members, club treasury, publication of club events with the possibility of registration of members for individual club events and some other features.

 # Latest updates
 - Auth app added into the project.
-With this app new features will be added soon.
+With this app some new features will be added soon.
 - Confirmation email is sent to the user after registration to club event.
 - contact template with 'contact us' form added to the project - sending email to the club admin.
+- the project got a new modern look (with some new CSS)

 # Technology Stack
 - Frontend: HTML, CSS, JavaScript